The E-normal structure of odd dimensional unitary groups: Introduction

 \section{Introduction}

-Towards the end of the 19th century mathematicians (e.g. C. Jordan and L. E. Dickson) became interested in the normal subgroups of classical groups over finite fields.
-Their results were generalised to classical groups over arbitrary fields and skew fields by J. Dieudonne and others in the 1940's and 1950's.
-In the early 60's, W. Klingenberg generalised the results first to classical groups over commutative local rings and then to classical groups over commutative semilocal rings.
-In 1964, H. Bass desribed the E-normal subgroups (i.e. the subgroups normalized by the elementary subgroup) of general linear groups over rings satisfying a so called stable range condition.
-Namely he proved that if $H$ is a subgroup of the general linear group $GL_n(R)$, then
+Towards the end of the 19th century mathematicians in particular C. Jordan \cite{jordan} and L. E. Dickson \cite{dickson, dickson_book} became interested in the normal subgroups of classical groups, at first over finite fields and then over infinite fields.
+The case of finite fields was of special interest because normal subgroups here yielded concrete examples of finite nonabelian simple groups which were important for Galois theory.
+In the 1940's, 50's and 60's, J. Dieudonne \cite{dieudonne_book_1, dieudonne_1, dieudonne_2, dieudonne_book_2} and others extended the work above to include all classical groups over fields and generalized it to include skew fields.
+In the early 60's, W. Klingenberg \cite{klingenberg_1,klingenberg_2,klingenberg_4,klingenberg_3} generalized the results to classical groups over commutative local rings and in the case of the general linear group $\GL_n$ to noncommutative local rings.
+In 1964, H. Bass \cite{bass} described the E-normal subgroups (i.e. the subgroups normalized by the elementary subgroup) of general linear groups over rings satisfying a stable range condition.
+Namely he proved that if $H$ is a subgroup of the general linear group $\GL_n(R)$, then

 for all rings $R$ of finite stable range $r$ and $n\geq max(r + 1, 3)$.
-In (1.1), $E_n(R, I)$ denotes the relative elementary subgroup of level $I$ and $C_n(R,I)$ denotes the full congruence subgroup of level $I$.
-In the 70's, I. Golubchik and A. Suslin proved results which imply that (1.1) is true if $R$ is commutative and $n\geq 3$, without a stable range restriction.
-In 1981, L. N. Vaserstein proved that (1.1) holds if $R$ is almost commutative (i.e. finitely generated as module over its center) and $n\geq 3$.
+In (1.1), $\E_n(R,I)$ denotes the relative elementary subgroup of level $I$ and $\C_n(R,I)$ denotes the full congruence subgroup of level $I$.
+In 1972, J. S. Wilson \cite{wilson} proved that (1.1) holds if $R$ is commutative and $n\geq 4$, without a stable range restriction.
+One year later, I. Z. Golubchik \cite{golubchik} added the case that $R$ is commutative and $n=3$.
+In 1981, L. N. Vaserstein \cite{vaserstein} proved that (1.1) holds if $R$ is almost commutative (i.e. finitely generated as module over its center) and $n\geq 3$.

 A natural question is if similar results hold for other classical groups.
-In 1969, A. Bak proved that if $H$ is a subgroup of the (even-dimensional) hyperbolic unitary group $U_{2n}(R,\Lambda)$, then
+In 1969, the first author \cite{bak_2} defined (even dimensional) hyperbolic unitary groups $\U_{2n}(R,\Lambda)$ which include as special cases the groups $\GL_{2n}(R)$ where $R$ is any ring and the classical groups $\Ort_{2n}(R)$ and $\Sp_{2n}(R)$ where $R$ is any commutative ring.
+He proved that if $H$ is a subgroup of $\U_{2n}(R,\Lambda)$, then